Cooking Gorgeous

 • Place a pan over medium heat and add the olive oil.

-• Add the red pepper paste and tomato paste to the pan and cook together for 10 minutes, stirring frequently.
+• Add the red pepper paste and tomato paste, then cook for about 10 minutes, stirring often.

-• Remove the pan from the heat and stir in the breadcrumbs along with the walnuts.
+• Remove the pan from the heat.
+Stir in the breadcrumbs and finely chopped walnuts.

-• Let the mixture cool down before transferring it to a serving dish.
+• Let the mixture cool before transferring it to a serving bowl.

 Notes